cfochoa7/myReads_React/README.md

 ## Instructions

+* Use `npm install` in order to install the proper dependecies (Be careful not to install dependecies globally)
-* Make sure the proper React modules are installed before cloning the project
+* Make sure that the dependecies are located in the proper section with the package.json file
 * Git clone the file
 * Start the development server with `npm start`
 * Access the search page by clicking the green button in the lower left-hand corner